etamu-class/assg00/README.md

 #define task1
 ```

-After defining the task1 test case, perform a `make
+After defining the task1 test case, perform a
-build` of your code.
+`make all` of your code.
 You should find that the build will fail with
 the following message:

 ```